 Recommendation: Cooperation with Commissioner Thyssen and the relavant DGs could be developed on issues related to the labour rights and it could be also useful in providing assistance in the process of preparation for approximation to the EU acquis in the field of statistics in line with the commitments under the Association Agreement and Association Agenda, deepening relations with EUROSTAT.

-Possible Counterparts - Ministry of Labour, Health and Social protection; National Statistics office of Georgia.
+Possible Counterparts - Ministry of Labour, Health and Social Affairs National Statistics office of Georgia.

 Responsibilities:

 Ensuring that employment and social policy are at the centre of the European Semester for economic policy coordination by working in full partnership with EU countries and social partners to create good jobs, and modernise labour markets and social protection systems